As an extra precaution, I often harness train cats before introducing them. Here is how I do that.

-- If he does roll on his back or play with the leash, remove the leash and end the session.
+- If he does roll on his back to play with the leash, remove the leash and end the session.
 No treat.
 Don’t remove the harness for a minute or two.
 At the next training session, place the treat right in front of him as you put on the leash.

 You may also enjoy reading my blog on introducing cats.

 Patience Fisher owns Patience for Cats LLC, a cat behavior business based in Pittsburgh, PA.
 She is Associate Certified by the International Association of Animal Behavior Consultants.
 She holds a Bachelor’s in Biology, a Diploma of Feline Behavior Science Technology, and is a certified veterinary assistant.
 Check out her humorous YouTube video at her Patience for Cats channel.
 Visit her on Facebook at Patience for Cats.